FPavanello/FPavanello.github.io/_pages/about.md

 - I am an applied environmental economist with main focuses on climate change and energy poverty.

-- I am a PhD Candidate in Economics at the [University of Bologna](https://www.unibo.it/it).
+- I am a 4th year PhD Candidate in Economics at the [University of Bologna](https://www.unibo.it/it).

 - I am also a Research Affiliate at the [Euro-Mediterranean Centre on Climate Change](https://www.cmcc.it/) and at [Ca' Foscari University of Venice](https://www.unive.it/).